 - If you are creating a custom Drupal or WordPress site, your developer should follow IS&T’s coding best practices for Drupal or WordPress.

 - Once your developer has built the site, start testing it to verify that every design element and site feature has been implemented and is working properly.

-- Contact Accessibility to perform a code review.
+- Contact Disability and Access Services to perform a code review.
 Your developer should make any corrections without additional charges before launch.

 - Conduct a thorough review on the beta version of your website.
 Document any issues, concerns, and bugs you find.
 Test the site on different browsers, operating systems, and devices.

 - Let your developer know that you’ve signed off on the site and are ready for launch.
 Your developer can coordinate the launch with IS&T.